-Daisy Ifama is a filmmaker, editor and social justice workshop facilitator born in south London and raised between both London and the West Country (you can read about that here).
+Daisy Ifama is a director, editor and social justice workshop facilitator born in south London and raised between both London and the West Country (you can read about that here).
 Her work explores conversations around community, legacy, identity formation and disrupting the grey area.

 Google Creative Lab